-You might be surprised, but ordering and eating oysters is not intuitive for everyone especially since they all tend to look the same.
-But all it takes is just one really nasty oyster experience to put you off these shellfish for life!
+You might be surprised, but ordering and eating oysters is not intuitive for everyone, especially since oysters tend to look the same.
+But all it takes is one really nasty oyster experience to put you off these shellfish for life!

 Taste and Texture